 In Morocco, mint tea is more than a drink; it’s an institution.
 Made by steeping green tea with mint leaves, the sweet hot drink is astonishingly popular even at the height of summer, and many Moroccans drink it several times throughout the day and evening.
 Any traveler will undoubtedly be offered sweet mint tea, also known as "Moroccan whiskey," at least once a day, often with a tray of delicate almond flavored pastries.
 Order mint tea in a café or restaurant and wonder at your server’s ability to pour tea evenly into tiny glasses from an astonishing height.

 ‘Seksu’ or couscous is a fine wheat pasta traditionally rolled by hand, then steamed over a stew of meat and vegetables.
 To serve, the meat is covered by a pyramid of couscous, the vegetables are pressed into the sides of the plate and the sauce served separately.
 Couscous is often garnished with a sweet raisin preserve, and served with dried fruits and nuts.

 Kensington Tours can arrange custom-tailored, private guided food tasting tours and cookery classes throughout Morocco.

 This customizable private guided tour takes you into an exotic sun drenched land of sea, deserts & cool mountain passes.
-Visit Rabat, Fes, Merzouga, Marrakech & Casablanca while staying at enchanting & elegant hotels.
-The ultimate Moroccan experience, as curated by our experts!
+Visit Fes, Merzouga, Skoura, Marrakech & Casablanca while staying at enchanting hotels.
+This is the ultimate Moroccan experience, as curated by our experts!